 We work towards these aims through field meetings, workshops and recording projects.
 Our Bulletin is packed with information about lichens, lichenologists and events, and we also publish a highly regarded scientific journal, The Lichenologist.

 Learn about the fascinating dual nature of lichens and how two completely different types of organisms come together to make something quite new.
-Find here also information on lichen ecology, conservation etc. and the naming of lichens.
+Find here also information on lichen ecology, habitats and conservation.

 Churchyards in unpolluted areas provide extremely important refuges for many lichens.
 The BLS has a group dedicated to the study and conservation of churchyard lichens.